rppicomidi/pico-w-connection-manager/README.md

 # Known Issues
 For all known issues, check the date.
 By the time you build this, they may be fixed.
+## On 23-jan-2023
+The Pico-W always fails to connect to an open (no password) access point.
+This was fixed in the develop branch of the pico-sdk 3 days ago.
+See below how to update the SDK.
+(see [this pull requst](https://github.com/raspberrypi/pico-sdk/pull/1181)) if you are interested)
 ## On 6-dec-2022
 If you call `initialize()` after you call `deinitialize()` then the software will hang up.
 This is an issue the `pico-sdk`.
 To work around this issue, use the